Virgilio Caballero Pedraza: Federal and local legislator

 In 2014, Caballero became a founding member of the new National Regeneration Movement (MORENA) party.
-The next year, he was elected from Mexico City's third electoral district, in Azcapotzalco, to the Chamber of Deputies for the LXIII Legislature of the Mexican Congress.
+The next year, he was elected from Mexico City's third electoral district, in Azcapotzalco, to the Chamber of Deputies for the 63rd Congress.
 During his three years in San Lázaro, Caballero was a secretary on the Radio and Television Commission and also sat on the special commission set up to investigate the 2016 conflict in Nochixtlán, Oaxaca.
 While a legislator, Caballero's apartment was destroyed by the 2017 Mexico City earthquake.

-After his three years in the federal legislature, Caballero successfully ran to represent a portion of Azcapotzalco in the Mexico City legislature, becoming the spokesman for the MORENA caucus in the legislature.
+After his three years in the federal legislature, Caballero successfully ran to represent a portion of Azcapotzalco in the Congress of Mexico City and became the spokesman for the MORENA caucus in the city legislature.
 After a brief illness, Caballero died on 25 March 2019.